qthequartermasterman/fallout-houston-campaign/docs/denizens_of_the_wasteland/factions/major/enclave.md

 exist, however, and some still seek to restore the Enclave to its former glory.
 There are two such groups in the Gulf Coast Wasteland: The Spaceport Enclave and the Oil Baron Enclave.
 Both of these groups do not consider themselves to be splinter groups, but rather secret cells put in place for some future purpose.
 Their members are also members of their other corresponding organization, tasked with leading those groups to secretly fulfill Enclave goals.
-They become aware of each other's existence shortly after the [emergence of the Spaceport Survivors](spaceportsurvivors.md).
+They have been aware of each other since long before [emergence of the Spaceport Survivors](spaceportsurvivors.md), this is significant, as the Spaceport Survivors _writ large_ are otherwise completely isolated from the ouside world.

 ## Spaceport Enclave